 The fight continued even after Kittur Chennamma was captured.
 Her loyal army led by her trusted General Sangolli Rayanna, brought as many losses as he could to the British by doing India’s first guerilla warfare against the British, also by disrupting all the meetings and events led by the British.
 Sangolli Rayanna wanted to make Rani Chennamma’s dream of installing Shivalingappa as the heir to the throne of Kittur come true and he fought till his last breath to make it a reality.
 However, the brave hero was killed treacherously by the British and Shivalingappa was arrested.

 Rani Chennamma without a doubt is the first female freedom fighter of India who turned into an inspiration to the women who followed her path.
 Even though she was the first freedom fighter somewhere over the history her name was shadowed just like many other great leaders who were deprived of the fame and respect they deserved.

-Folklore is one of the ways we Indians can Know about and cherish the heroes like Rani Chennamma.
-Like many other leaders, even Chennamma’s heroic deeds and valiant efforts are being sung even today in many ways in the form of ballads, Lavani and Gigi pada.
+Folklore is one of the ways we Indians can Know about and cherish the heroes like Kittur Chennamma.
+Like many other leaders, even Kittur Chennamma’s heroic deeds and valiant efforts are being sung even today in many ways in the form of ballads, Lavani and Gigi pada.

 A train connecting Bangalore to Kolhapur is named Rani Chennamma Express after the brave queen of Kittur.
 There is also a University called Rani Chennamma University located in Belagavi which was named in her honor.